planetlearning/planetlearning.github.io/pages/micromaster/profiles/arosenfeld2003.md

 Work as Open Source Contributor (devtools - _Mozilla Firefox_) | Work on lots of individual and group software projects One of my commmits to the [Firefox Debugger](https://hg.mozilla.org/integration/autoland/rev/25a282bca05b) | One of my group projects: a clone of [_Basecamp_](https://stormy-crag-63797.herokuapp.com/)

+### Current Goals
+- Gain more experience building web applications and become self-sufficient as a developer.
+- Work with additional programming languages (especially `Python`).
+- Learn about Cloud Architecture and work with various cloud services like `AWS`, `GCS`, and `Azure`.
+- Work with additional frameworks and Javascript libraries such as `Svelte` and `MongoDB`.
+- Contribute to software projects that will help to solve problems in our society.
+- Start working full-time as a Full-Stack software engineer.

+I'm really excited to join you all in this community, continuing to grow and learn while contributing to the important work of _OLE_!

 ### About Me
 #### Musician
 After getting two degrees in music performance, I spent the first fifteen years of my career performing with orchestras around the United States.
 My instrument was the French Horn, and I held contracts with the Louisiana Philharmonic, Rochester Philharmonic, San Francisco Chamber Orchestra, and Sarasota Opera Orchestra among others.
 Here's a fun post-concert photo with the horn section of the _San Francisco Symphony_ on a tour of Europe in 2014 (I'm in the front row on the right):